IsakTheHacker/c-p3d-samples/README.md

    I don't know of (and don't feel like looking for) a run-time loadable particle system format (maybe egg can be coerced?).
 It would be nice if I could just write some Python code to do the conversion process, but I hate Python.
+Note that the aforementioned previous effort did implement at least the steam example, simply hand-converting the ptf files to C++.
+Again, I won't copy that code here; if you want to see it, use his code.
 7) Panda3D's rocket support requires the Python API, which is currently officially Python2.
 Thus, I can't compile Panda3D with it, and besides, given this requirement, I highly doubt I could do much